Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist/README.md

 ************************************************
 ## WHERE CAN I DOWNLOAD THE RAW UNZIPPED FILES FROM?

 To keep this Github repo small, all files are provided in a zip only format.
 Some people however require their Pi-Holes or other systems to automatically download a raw file once a week or so as an update.
 For your convenience you can download these raw files at the following links.
-These links below will always contain tha latest updated version of these files.
+These links below will always contain the latest updated version of these files.
 (Files are updated daily)

 | File Name       | Operating System | Format  | Download Link |
 | -------------   |:---------------: | :-----: |  :----------- |